livlog-llc/terms-service/02_PrivacyPolicy.md

 July 20, 2019 Partially revised, added Chroco for our site.<br>
 April 01, 2022 Corresponds to the revised Personal Information Protection Law.<br>
 August 10, 2022 Corrected the description of the text to make it easier to understand.
+December 07, 2022 Changed "Your rights" to "Disclosure, correction, deletion, etc. of personal information"